July 7, 2020

-- First, note the only use of the word authority (exousia in Greek) comes in v.
-10 and relates to a woman’s authority over her own head.
+- First, note the only use of the word authority (exousia in Greek) comes in verse 10 and relates to a woman’s authority over her own head.

-- All of Paul’s usage of “head” terminology has nothing to do with “authority” else he would have used “authority” language to articulate it, as he did in v.
-10 (see point #1).
+- All of Paul’s usage of “head” terminology has nothing to do with “authority,” or else he would have used “authority” language to articulate it, as he did in verse 10 (see point #1).

 - In this ancient context, public worship served as a venue where these complexities were symbolically signed and demonstrated.
 The issue Paul seems to get at is that gender distinctions matter not with respect to power and authority but as relates to the glory of God.
-There exists an undeniable complementary distinctiveness between men and women but this distinctiveness is not meant to construct relationships on a hierarchical power oriented framework but to shape complementary, interdependent, mutually submissive relationships to the end of demonstrating the glory of God.
+There exists an undeniable complementary distinctiveness between men and women, but this distinctiveness is not meant to construct relationships on a hierarchical power-oriented framework.
+It is meant to shape complementary, interdependent, mutually submissive relationships to the end of demonstrating the glory of God.

 - For Paul, the big massive overarching and overwhelming deal here is God.
 As he puts it, “But everything comes from God.”

-It strikes me that today’s text, as convoluted as it may seem based on two thousand years of cultural, geographical and linguistic differences, holds immense importance for our twenty-first century context.
-As a person who grew up and came of age in the benign surrounds of a late twentieth century small town in Arkansas, to say the world has changed seems a profound understatement.
-Then again, maybe from even before first century Corinth these issues have always been as present and confoundingly sophisticated as they seem to be now.
-I grew up with a fairly simple understanding that when the bible said, “male and female he created them,” it meant “male and female he created them.”
+It strikes me that today’s text, as convoluted as it may seem based on two thousand years of cultural, geographical, and linguistic differences, holds immense importance for our twenty-first century context.
+As a person who grew up and came of age in the benign surroundings of a late twentieth-century small town in Arkansas, to say the world has changed seems a profound understatement.
+Then again, maybe from even before first-century Corinth these issues have always been as present and confoundingly sophisticated as they seem to be now.
+I grew up with a fairly simple understanding that when the Bible said, “male and female he created them,” it meant “male and female he created them.”
 In 2014, Facebook relented from their prior 58 pre-selected gender options and now permits unlimited gender identity classifications for its United States based users who lodged the complaint.

-It strikes me that a well placed, “ToTo, we aren’t in Kansas anymore” assertion would fit well here.
+It strikes me that a well placed, “Toto, I’ve a feeling we’re not in Kansas anymore” assertion would fit well here.

-In the end, it comes down to a choice between the worldview shaped by the biblical vision of God’s Kingdom and all the other world-views being socially constructed and advanced as we speak; all of which are mere variations on the broken legacy of Genesis 3.
-It may seem like an oversimplification, but underneath the catastrophe of the so-called sexual revolution and the radical feminist movements of the 1960’s are gross misunderstandings and egregious misappropriations of the bible.
+In the end, it comes down to a choice between the worldview shaped by the biblical vision of God’s kingdom and all the other worldviews being socially constructed and advanced as we speak; all of which are mere variations on the broken legacy of Genesis 3.
+It may seem like an oversimplification, but underneath the catastrophe of the so-called sexual revolution and the radical feminist movements of the 1960s are gross misunderstandings and egregious misappropriations of the Bible.
 Human sexuality is a good gift.
 Feminism is a good gift.
-Unfortunately both have been radicalized by the ancient rebellion against God and have led not only to the tragic distortion of God’s Creation but to all manner of reactionary biblical interpretations by the church itself in response; sadly—including our haircuts. ;0)
+Unfortunately both have been radicalized by the ancient rebellion against God and have led not only to the tragic distortion of God’s creation but to all manner of reactionary biblical interpretations by the church itself in response; sadly—including our haircuts.